Vilma Santos: Governor of Batangas

 Santos ran for governor of Batangas in the 2007 Philippine general election.
 She was proclaimed Governor-elect on May 21, 2007, after garnering 475,740 votes against incumbent Arman Sanchez's 344,969, becoming the first female governor of the province.
 She was reelected to her second term as Governor of Batangas in 2010, defeating incumbent Santo Tomas Mayor Edna Sanchez, who substituted her husband Arman Sanchez who died a few weeks before the election.
 She was re-elected to her third and final term as Governor in 2013.

+On September 19, 2012, President Benigno S. Aquino III presented the Presidential Lingkod Bayan Award, considered the highest honor that a public servant can receive in the Philippines, to Governor Santos-Recto.
+She was cited for daring to fight the toughest battles of the Province of Batangas and for addressing the persistent overcrowding in Taal Lake to improve water quality and prevent fish kills.

 Member, House of Representatives

 After her election for her third and final term as Governor of Batangas, speculations circulated that Santos would run for the national level.
 However, she declined every offer to run for a higher level.
 She decided to run as the first representative of the newly formed 6th District of Batangas, would comprise only the City of Lipa.
 Santos-Recto won by a landslide, defeating Bernadette Sabili.

 She is co-author of the SOGIE Equality bill (Anti-discrimination bill), Magna Carta for Day Care Workers, Maternity Leave Increase bill, Cancer Awareness bill, expanded Senior Citizens bill, and Post-graduate Education for Teachers bill.

 In September 2018, she switched from the Liberal Party, where she was a member since 2009, to the Nacionalista Party.

 On July 10, 2020, Santos became one of the 11 representatives who voted favor to grant ABS-CBN's legislative franchise.